XTStudio/Kimi-API/UIKit/UIScrollView.md

 showsVerticalScrollIndicator: boolean

 /**
- * A floating-point value that determines the rate of deceleration after the user lifts their finger.
- */
-decelerationRate: number

-/**
  * Sets the offset from the content view’s origin that corresponds to the receiver’s origin.
  */
 setContentOffset(contentOffset: Point, animated: boolean): void